woodenzen/JAMM425-Magazine-Feature-Writing/content/1-journal.md

 Great writing tips come from anywhere.

 ----------------------------------
+#### Nov 17
+- Find the inciting incident that launches the story and put it right after the nut graf.
+This will start the story.

 #### Nov 15
 ## Tips
 - Be a good date to your reader [[202308180551]]